OpenShift Routing - Traffic is not distributed between pods

 • openshift-*

-Which command should we ask to a customer in order to collect data of a specific Namespace ?
+What command would you ask a customer to run in order to collect data from a specific Namespace?

 Click to show some commands if you need a hint